 INTERNATIONAL BUSINESS AND INVESTMENT TRANSACTIONS WITH CHINA

-This lecture course was offered by CLS in the spring, and was taught by Owen Nee, Lecturer-in-Law.
+This lecture course was offered by CLS in the fall, and was taught by Owen Nee, Lecturer-in-Law.
 It introduces students from a common law background to international business and investment transactions with China.
 It covers all forms of commercial and investment transactions with China, from international sales contracts to the formation of domestic businesses.
 The focus of the course is a detailed examination of the principal Chinese laws regulating such business.
 Students learn China has moved from a State-planned economic system to a system where the market mechanism plays the primary role in regulating commercial activities, while allowing a continuing role for the prevalent political forces in the country.
 The likely future course of economic regulation in China will be examined, including corporate governance reforms, stock market regulation, antitrust and bankruptcy law developments.

-INTERNATIONAL SEMINAR – BEIJING AND HONG KONG
+INTERNATIONAL SEMINAR – SHANGHAI